Bariloche, nestled along the shore of Lake Nahuel Huapi and surrounded by snow-capped peaks serves as the gateway to the playland of Patagonia.

-While the most popular Argentinian wines are produced in Mendoza, including Cafayate, Neuquén and San Juan provinces, Río Negro has its own ‘wine route’, with wine cellars such Emilce Notaro and Bodega Humberto Canale.
+While the most popular Argentinian wines are produced in Mendoza, Cafayate, and the Neuquén and San Juan provinces, Río Negro has its own ‘wine route’, with wine cellars such Emilce Notaro and Bodega Humberto Canale.

 When it comes to booze though, Bariloche is most celebrated for its hand-crafted beer.

-One of Bariloche and Argentina’s most recognized breweries, ‘Cervecería Patagonia’ is 20 kilometers from downtown.
+One of Argentina’s most recognized breweries, ‘Cervecería Patagonia’ is 20 kilometers from downtown.